Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: A non-parametric estimator of the Sobol indices of order 1

-\begin{theorem} Let us assume that the random variables $Y$ are bounded by a constant $M$, and let us choose a father and a mother wavelets $\psi_{-10}$ and $\psi_{00}$ that are continuous with compact support (and thus bounded).
-The estimator $\widehat{\theta}_\ell$ defined in \eqref{def:hat_theta} is almost surely finite, and: for constants $C$ and $C'>0$. \end{theorem}
+\begin{theorem} Let us assume that the random variables $Y$ are bounded by a constant $M>0$, and let us choose a father and a mother wavelets $\psi _{-10}$ and $\psi _{00}$ that are continuous with compact support (and thus bounded).
+The estimator $\widehat{V}_{\ell }$ defined in \eqref{def:hat_theta} is almost surely finite, and: